runescapehall/Airplanefood/_posts/2019-01-02-delicious-emirates-1.md

   - "Meals"
 ---

-This was the main course presented on Emirates 1 (UAE1 / EK1) leaving London Heathrow.
+This was the meal presented on Emirates 1 (UAE1 / EK1) leaving London Heathrow in Economy class seating.

+It contained steamed salmon alongside steamed veggies, a wheat roll, icecream with chocolate flakes, greenbeans with bacon, and a cup of coffee with a sealed container of cream.